openmobilityfoundation/curb-data-specification/metrics/README.md

 ## Authorization

-[Authorization](/general-information.md#authorization) is **optionally required** for all the Metrics endpoints, since depending on implementation, use cases, fields required, local laws, and audience it may contain information only city transportation agencies should have access to.
-It is recommended to authenticate when in doubt, though the information in [Query Aggregate](#query-aggregate) is aggregated report level data suitable for data analysis and public release.
-Review our [Privacy Guidance](/README.md#data-privacy) for more details.
+[Authorization](/general-information.md#authorization) is **required** for all the Metrics endpoints, since depending on implementation, use cases, fields required, local laws, and audience it may contain information only city transportation agencies should have access to.

+Future versions of Metrics may contain publicly available endpoints or reports to help enable cross-vendor collaboration, data analysis, and Open Data goals.
+In the meantime, aggencies wishing to publicly release Metrics data are encouraged to limit releases to static [Aggregate](#aggregate) data that has been reviewed for potential privacy risks.
+Consult our [Privacy Guidance](/README.md#data-privacy) for more details.

 [Top][toc]